Podcasts, those broadcast-style audio and video shows distributed as Internet downloads or streams, aren’t just for consumption on mobile devices.

 I must also confess to some distaste for Downcast’s overly spartan interface, which is little more than black and white elements with bits of blue here and there.
 It’s almost as if Downcast designed the Mac app for an old monochrome monitor (except for the album art, which remains in full color).
 If the publisher meant the interface as a Yosemite flattening exercise, I would argue it went a bit too far.

 Downcast is otherwise logically designed, with a playlist section, an easy-to-peruse directory for finding podcasts, and a download queue.
 For those using multiple devices, Downcast syncs podcasts, episodes, playlists, and preferences via iCloud.
 I may sound unimpressed by Downcast, but those who like the iOS incarnation should give the Mac app a look.

-Pocket Casts for the Web -- This brings me to Shifty Jelly’s, which is for streaming only.
+Pocket Casts for the Web -- This brings me to Shifty Jelly’s Web-based Pocket Casts client, which is for streaming only.
 That means it’s useless if you’re at 35,000 feet or conducting research in the Amazon rainforest, but it’s otherwise a fine alternative to native apps, and the streaming performed splendidly for me.

 Pocket Casts has a brightly colored, eye-catching, and ultra-flat design that is easy to grasp and use.
 A list of podcasts appears on the left, either as a single album-art column or a three-across grid (I prefer the latter).
 Click a show and its episodes appear in the right-hand pane.

 Each episode has a big play button.
 Clicking it for an audio episode brings up a player on the bottom of the page.
 For video playback, there are standard, expanded, and full-screen options (the first two appearing atop and in the center of the page).